jaylenw/AngularJsTodoApp/README.md

         sudo npm install -g bower
         sudo npm install -g grunt-cli

-2. Clone this repo.
+3. Clone the repository by running: git clone https://github.com/'YourGitHubUserName'/AngularJsTodoApp.git

-3. In the root of the project folder, run `npm install` and `bower install`.
+4. In the root of the project folder, run `npm install` and `bower install`.

-4. Run `grunt serve` for live preview.
+5. Run `grunt serve` for live preview.
 You can then browse the site after opening your browser to the url that grunt has informed you.

-5. Run `grunt test` to make sure the app will past some unit testing if you are making changes to the app.
+6. Run `grunt test` to make sure the app will past some unit testing if you are making changes to the app.
 This is a small safety measure to make sure your changes do not have an adverse effect.

 Note: You will not be able to register or login with an account until the backend is setup correctly.